What is Dash (And What is its Unique Features)?

 Dash is a cryptocurrency that was previously known as Darkcoin or XCoin.
-It has certain characteristics that resemble bitcoin to a certain extent, together with some features that somehow solve some of the problems that bitcoin faces right now.
-As such, Dash has a set maximum coin supply, just as bitcoin does, but its deflationary mechanisms are fundamentally different.
-Dash is also more anonymous and fungible than bitcoin.
+It has certain characteristics that resemble Bitcoin, together with some features that somehow solve some of the problems that bitcoin faces right now.
+As such, Dash has a set maximum coin supply, just as Bitcoin does, but its deflationary mechanisms are fundamentally different.
+It is also more anonymous and fungible than Bitcoin.
 Its transactions are also faster than those on the Bitcoin network currently.
 But to explain fully what is dash, we need to look at its unique features.

 Unique Dash Features